Guidance Note 5: Parishes and Towns

 To ensure transparency Parish and Village Councils must publish each year their total CIL receipts; total expenditure; a summary of what the CIL was spent on; and the total amount of receipts retained at the end of the reported year from that year and previous years.

 Reports can be combined with reports already produced by parish council and should be placed on their websites.
-A copy of the report should also be sent to the District Council no later than the end of May of each year.
+A copy of the report should also be sent to Buckinghamshire Council no later than the end of May of each year.
 It is our intention to report on CIL through our existing monitoring report AMR, which is produced annually.
 A reporting template, Appendix 5, has been produced so as to maintain consistency throughout.
-Please refer to the Council's website for the report template, titled Parish, Town Council Spending Form.
+Please refer to the council's website for the report template, titled Parish, Town Council Spending Form.

 |Parish or Town Council||No of dwellings||Max CIL/annum|